verrazzano/docs/content/en/docs/samples/standard-kubernetes.md

 ### Grant permissions
 The `oam-kubernetes-runtime` is not installed with privileges that allow it to create the Kubernetes `Ingress` resource used in this example.
-The steps below create a role that allows `Ingress` resource creation and binds that role to the `oam-kubernetes-runtime` service account.
+The following steps create a role that allows `Ingress` resource creation and binds that role to the `oam-kubernetes-runtime` service account.
-Your cluster admin will need to execute the steps below to create the `ClusterRole` and `ClusterRoleBinding` for this example to work.
+Your cluster admin will need to execute the following steps to create the `ClusterRole` and `ClusterRoleBinding` for this example to work.
 ```shell
 $ kubectl apply -f - <<EOF
 apiVersion: rbac.authorization.k8s.io/v1